Innovative Therapeutic Areas

 How is Teva’s neuroscience research supported globally?

-Approximately 3,700 employees support Teva’s neuroscience efforts worldwide, collaborating across locations to advance scientific understanding of neurological and psychiatric conditions.
+Approximately 3,700 employees support Teva’s neuroscience efforts worldwide, collaborating across locations and different institutions to advance scientific understanding of neurological and psychiatric conditions.

 How does research in therapeutic areas help patients?